Maziar110/api_client_test/README.md

 Also you can commit the docker images and use in your kubernetes.

 # Goal
-The goal of this project is to make a simple cload with one api, one client and a loadbalancer and after all we are going to monitor the loadbalancer with NetData.
+The goal of this project is to make a simple cloud with one api, one client and a loadbalancer and after all we are going to monitor the loadbalancer with NetData.

-## This project has 2 parts:
+**This project has 2 parts:**

 ## API: